-Carcinogen

-GHS Hazard Symbol

-Storage Practices Designated areas (e.g. an entire laboratory, an area of a laboratory, or a device such as a fume-cupboard) should be identified where carcinogens are used or are to be used.

-Carcinogen Doors into areas where carcinogenic chemicals are used should be marked to identify the nature of the hazard.
+Carcinogen GHS Hazard Symbol Storage Practices Designated areas (e.g., an entire laboratory, an area of a laboratory, or a device such as a fume-cupboard) should be identified where carcinogens are used or are to be used.
+Doors into areas where carcinogenic chemicals are used should be marked to identify the nature of the hazard.
 Work Practices Read chemical's SDS.
 Follow written laboratory procedures.
 Utilize engineering controls such as chemical fume hoods, glove boxes, or isolation boxes for procedures involving carcinogens.
 Respiratory protection may be necessary depending on the experimental procedure.
 Designated areas can be a chemical fume hood, specific bench top, or another location where carcinogens are handled or stored.
 Work surfaces should be cleaned with a mild detergent following an experiment.
 Disposable bench paper can also be used to ensure work surfaces remain free from contamination.
 Wash hands and exposed portions of the forearm with soap and warm water following glove removal.
 PPE Lab coat, safety glasses, and gloves are considered minimum PPE for working with carcinogens.
 Glove selection depends on the physical state of the compound.
-Labs can visit the EHSO website's Glove Guides for guidance on glove selection.
-Emergency Procedures In general, any skin or eye exposures must be flushed with water for at least 15 minutes.
+Labs can review Appendix D for guidance on glove selection or the PPE Assessment Form available on the EHSO website.
+Emergency Procedures In general, any skin or eye exposure must be flushed with water for at least 15 minutes.
 Contaminated clothing must be removed.
 Seek medical attention following rinsing.

-In the event of a spill, alert personnel in the area.
+Carcinogen In the event of a spill, alert personnel in the area.
 Contact the Spill Team for assistance with spill cleanup at (404) 727-2888.
 Dial 9-1-1 (from a cellphone or campus phone) if the severity of an injury is unknown, if there is a medical emergency, or if there is a fire.
-Report any accident, injury, or illness to supervisor and submit notification of the incident to the Occupational Injury Management (OIM) through the Self-Service portal (PeopleSoft).
+Report any accident, injury, or illness to supervisor and submit notification of the incident to the Occupational Health Services (OHS) through the Self-Service portal (PeopleSoft).